Xiaohongshu: Content moderation and censorship

+Like all social media platforms in China, Xiaohongshu operates under the strict content moderation requirements from the Cyberspace Administration of China.
+Xiaohongshu terms of service state that content that "violate[s], incite[s] resistance or undermine[s] the implementation of the Constitution of the People’s Republic of China", "endanger[s] the national unity, the integrity of the sovereignty and territory of the People’s Republic of China", "leak[s] state secrets", "damage[s] the national dignity, honor, and interests of the People’s Republic of China", "defam[es] the excellent Chinese cultural traditions" or incites ethnic or religious conflict, "endanger[s] social morality", "disrupt[s] social order" or "undermin[es] social stability" of the People's Republic of China, promotes obscenity, gambling or drug abuse, or violates the Seven Bottom Lines is forbidden.
+Additionally, content criticizing the Chinese Communist Party or CCP general secretary Xi Jinping is strictly forbidden.
+Only state news organizations can obtain licences to publish original news content.
+Harmless, non-sensitive and non-political content face less censorship.

 Xiaohongshu strictly prevents advertising and linking to external websites or apps.
 Actions such as sending WeChat contacts in posts or DMs or inquiring about prices of goods can lead to account suspension.

-In 2022, China Digital Times published leaked documents showing how Xiaohongshu's content moderation teams censor or limits posts about topics sensitive to the Chinese Communist Party (CCP), including mentions of derogatory nicknames for CCP General Secretary Xi Jinping, and discussion of events such as labor strikes, geographic discrimination, student suicides and criticism of the CCP.
+In 2022, China Digital Times published leaked documents showing how Xiaohongshu's content moderation teams censor or limit posts about topics sensitive to the Chinese Communist Party (CCP), including mentions of derogatory nicknames for Xi Jinping, and discussion of events such as labor strikes, geographic discrimination, student suicides and criticism of the CCP.
 Users noted that topics such as the 1989 Tiananmen Square protests and massacre or Free Hong Kong are censored on the platform.

-Following the growth in users from the United States, Xiaohongshu was said to be exploring adjusting its content review processes as American influencers began sharing posts.
+Following the growth in users from the United States, Xiaohongshu was said to be exploring adjustments to its content review processes as American influencers began sharing posts.
 According to Wired and The Beijing News, Xiaohongshu announced an urgent recruitment of English content moderators to expand its content moderation team.
 On 14 January 2025, Xiaohongshu announced that it would direct users to more "positive" content in line with a November 2024 directive from the Cyberspace Administration of China.
 That same month, when asked about the platform's censorship in a press briefing, China's foreign ministry spokesperson Guo Jiakun replied that "no matter what platforms you use, it's a personal choice" further adding that the Chinese government encourages and supports "person-to-person exchanges".
 The Wall Street Journal reported that officials have instructed Xiaohongshu to make it less likely for Chinese users to see politically sensitive posts from overseas users, according to "people familiar" with the matter.
 Most Americans on Xiaohongshu did not touch on such taboos, although some accounts were flagged or suspended for reasons such as wearing revealing clothes.